Adrian-PL/Project/README.md

 INSPIRATIONS

 - Fallout series by Black Isle Studios/Bethesda Game Studios - as core inspiration in general and as the biggest one to create very own game
-- Jupiter Hell and DRL by ChaosForge - as inspiration from technical and mechanical point of view
+- Jupiter Hell by ChaosForge - as general inspirations from technical and mechanical point of view
+- Pixel Dungeon by watabou - as inspiration for being a rare case of succesful and very intuitive mobile roguelike
 - Silent Hill 2 by Team Silent - as inspiration for deep mature emotional and disturbing stories and meaningful personalities
 - Planescape: Torment by Black Isle Studios - as inspiration for meaningful dialogues, philosophical deepness of story and characters